 The Depot's strategy for early actions has encompassed DRC's priorities for reuse as well as the BCT's identification of sites suitable for early action.
-The Depot has completed several early actions, as shown in Table 3-3.
-As of 1 November 2009, there are no further early actions planned because the RODs for the MI and Dunn Field have been signed by DDC, USEPA, and TDEC.
+The Depot has completed several early actions, as shown in Table 3-3 and on Figures 1-2a and 1-2b.
+As of 1 November 2010, there are no further early actions planned because the RODs for the MI and Dunn Field and the ROD Amendment for Dunn Field have been signed by DDC, USEPA, and TDEC.